Skip to main content

 • international human resource management.

-You’ll also study the core disciplines that underpin business – including economics, psychology and sociology – and examine concepts such as:
+You’ll also study the core disciplines that underpin business – including economics, psychology and sociology; examining concepts such as:

 • organisational behaviour